 So, I know a thing or two about thyroid disease and today I want to share with you what 10 of Maddie’s other doctors missed.

-Her doctors weren’t wrong about that and some of them even prescribed meditation and deep breathing—you know those common things all of us know we should be doing, but don’t actually follow through with.
+Her doctors weren’t wrong about her stress levels.
+And some of them even prescribed meditation and deep breathing — you know those common things all of us know we should be doing, but don’t actually follow through with.

 The problem was, these were just words and honestly, Maddie admitted if one more person told her to meditate she was going to lose it—big time.